Home Remedies for Fibromyalgia

 Besides the widespread pain and fatigue, there are many other symptoms that can be present.
 Personally, I have found these to fluctuate, depending on whether I am having a flare-up (a temporary increase in symptoms) or not.
 Here is a list of a few common ones:

-- Gastrointestinal issues: this is what I call tummy issues, including gas, bloating, nausea, stomach pain and bowel pain.
+- Gastrointestinal issues, including gas, bloating, nausea, stomach pain and bowel pain.
 This also includes uncomfortably slow or fast food digestion.

 - Hot spots of pain on the body, often known as tender points.
 These tend to be painful to touch.

-- Burning, prickling sensations all over the body
+- Burning and prickling sensations all over the body.

-- Sensory sensitivities: for example, sensitivity to bright lights, smells, sounds and increased pain upon touch.
+- Sensitivity to bright lights, smells, sounds and increased pain upon touch.